-Meets the Financial Literacy requirement: Beginning with the 2020-2021 SY.
+Meets the Financial Literacy requirement:

 Personal Finance helps students better plan for and manage their financial futures outside of high school.
 In this course students will learn how to manage their money, use credit wisely, understand their paycheck, invest money, take out loans, and deal with insurance.
 Students will apply their previous math knowledge to these real world scenarios.